 So what is it I love so much about my AT Bon Air suitcase?

-- The lock.
-It always give me peace of mind.
+The lock.
+It always gives me peace of mind.
 Particularly when you show up to baggage claim and your bag has been waiting for you for some time, alone.

-- The warranty.
-If you bag breaks on the banks of the Yangtze.
+The warranty.
+If your bag breaks on the banks of the Yangtze.
 American Tourister will get a new one to you even if you don’t have a phone.
-You can simply get in touch via Twitter @AT_Luggage or Facebook.

-A huge thank you to American Tourister ANZ for our new AT Bon Air cases!
+A huge thank you to American Tourister ANZ for our AT Bon Air cases.

 Find the right case for your needs here